theobori/pycronyms/README.md

 An abbreviation is the reduction of a word to a few letters.
 An initialism is an abbreviation made up of initial letters.
-An Acronym is an acronym pronounced like a word.
+An Acronym is an initialism pronounced like a word.

 ## How it works